 Your doctor can help you manage your astigmatism as you grow older.
-Worsening lens curvature can be treated with corrective lenses and surgical procedures like LASIK.
+Worsening astigmatism can be treated with corrective lenses and surgical procedures like LASIK or lense replacement.
 Talk to your doctor to find the best option for you.

 Start Your Journey To Better Vision Today.